Matrix denoising for weighted loss functions and heterogeneous signals: Numerical results

-Finally, unlike the other two methods, optimal singular value shrinkage on the submatrix has relative error $1$ when $f$ is small.
+Finally, optimal singular value shrinkage on the submatrix has relative error $1$ when $f$ is small.
 This is because singular value shrinkage on the submatrix only computes the SVD of $\Y_0$, not $\Y$; when the energy in the submatrix $\X_0$ is too weak (i.e.\ $f$ is too small), no signal will be detected in the submatrix $\Y_0$ alone.
-By contrast, the singular values of the full matrix $\Y$ always reveal the presence of signal; that is, the top singular value of $\Y$ always exceeds the detection threshold $1 + \sqrt{\gamma}$.
+By contrast, the singular values of the full matrix $\Y$ always reveal the presence of signal.